anshdhinhgra47/GitHub-Finder/README.md

 # GitHub-Finder

-A web app that displays the GitHub users along with their repositories, stars, forks etc.
+GitHub Finder is a web app that I designed using the GitHub API, that displays a user's avatar, their stars, forks, the total number of repositiories and their 5 latest repositiories.